 Symptoms of heart failure include shortness of breath, fatigue, rapid heartbeat, swollen legs, chest pain, dizziness,and loss of appetite.
 Heart failure may result from an energy-starved heart, due to an unstable fuel supply.
 Therefore, nutrition-related areas have been researched to determine the best way to provide energy for a weakened heart.

-Beta-hydroxybutyrate dehydrogenase (BDH1) is an enzyme that catalyzes the interconversion of the ketone bodies beta-hydroxybutyrate and acetoacetate, in order to be used for fuel.
+Beta-hydroxybutyrate dehydrogenase (BDH1) is an enzyme that catalyzes the interconversion of the ketones beta-hydroxybutyrate and acetoacetate, in order to be used for fuel.
 BDH1 has been implicated as an early biomarker for heart failure, as the heart may start to transition to utilize ketone bodies for fuel.
-Providing ketone bodies via a ketogenic diet or ketone supplementation may provide more fuel for the heart, as it may become more primed to utilize ketone bodies over other fuel sources.
+Providing ketone bodies via a keto diet or ketone supplementation may provide more fuel for the heart, as it may become more primed to utilize ketones over other fuel sources.
+In other words, increasing levels of ketones now means you won’t have to worry about using ketones during heart failure because you’ll be preventing it.
 In addition to providing an efficient fuel source, ketone bodies have been shown to increase blood flow in the hearts of healthy humans, which will allow for more nutrients to reach and energize the heart.

 To conclude, research indicates that it would be worth discussing the possibility of implementing the ketogenic diet into your lifestyle with your doctor, if you or a loved-one struggles with heart failure.
 Currently, the American Heart Association considers heart failure incurable, and treatments to reduce some of the symptoms include prescription medications, eating less salt, limiting fluid intake, and/or surgically implanting a pacemaker.
 A combination of treatments may be utilized in hopes of providing the best care to strengthen the heart and reduce symptoms.